 No one wants to pay for something they may never use, but sometimes business insurance isn’t an optional extra.
 We explain when business insurance becomes a legal requirement, and when it’s a matter of choice.

-Running a small business takes a lot of work and cost comes into every decision you make.
-Can you afford to buy something, will it boost your takings if you do or hurt them if you don’t?
+Running a business takes a lot of work and cost comes into every decision you make.
+Can you afford to buy something, and will it boost your takings if you do or hurt them if you don’t?